Chapter 7: The Thread Never Broke

 First, the Gentiles asked for more.
 Acts 13:42–44 records that after Paul preached in the synagogue, "the Gentiles besought that these words might be preached to them the next sabbath."
 If Sunday worship existed among Christians, why would Gentiles wait an entire week?
 Why not meet the next day?
 The following Sabbath, "almost the whole city came together to hear the word of God."
 These were Gentiles, waiting for Sabbath, not Sunday.

 Second, Paul kept Sabbath outside the synagogue.
 Acts 16:13 records: "And on the sabbath we went out of the city by a river side, where prayer was wont to be made."
 There was no synagogue, no Jews to evangelize.
-Just Paul and his companions, on the Sabbath, seeking a place of prayer by a river.
-This wasn't strategy.
-This was worship.
+There was just Paul and his companions, on the Sabbath, seeking a place of prayer by a river.
+This was worship, not strategy.

 Third, "every sabbath" for eighteen months isn’t occasional outreach.
 Acts 18:4 says Paul "reasoned in the synagogue every sabbath" at Corinth, "and persuaded the Jews and the Greeks."
 The pattern was consistent, sustained, and extended to Gentile converts.